tower1ight/World/Misc/Xylaan.md

 tags:
   - C04
   - xylaan
+  - god
+  - NPC
+  - religion
 aliases:
   - Xylaan's
   - The Veil
   - The ammonilite veil
+  - IT
+  - Xylaan
 ---

  # A land of isolation, it's creation is a fey tale and it's flesh is something else entirely